fredle09/VNU-UIT_IE307.P11_repos_21520850/lab-2/README.md

 ## Description

 This repository contains the code and documentation for the VNU-UIT IE307.P11 course project.
-The project is built using React Native and focuses on [briefly describe the main topic or objective of the project].
+The project is built using React Native and focuses on [this lab](https://drive.google.com/file/d/1FqOqd9T-RYlgU5KaXemaNBlbbE8qXZe9/view).

 ## Demo